jstmcneil/Github-Action/Teamcity-Setup/README.md

 ```
 The docker container will post the "No rule-file found w/ %ruleset-file% name" message in the instance the ruleset cannot be found; thus, failing the build.

-And with that, you should be able to run this project w/ your attached parameters!
-See the [Running The Pipeline](#Running-The-Pipeline) step for specific documentation related to this.

 # Running The Pipeline